Memo: Some in US may not get stimulus checks until August

-Then, starting the week of May 4, the IRS will begin issuing paper checks to individuals, the memo says.
+Then, starting the week of May 4, the IRS will begin issuing paper checks to individuals, says the memo obtained by AP Thursday.
 The paper checks will be issued at a rate of about 5 million per week, which means it could take up to 20 weeks to get all the checks out.
 That timeline would delay some checks until the week of Aug.
 17.

+Treasury Secretary Steven Mnuchin said Thursday that while he initially pledged to get payments started within three weeks of the law’s adoption, “I’m now committing to two weeks.
+We’re delivering on our commitments.”

+The IRS, which he oversees, will ensure that “within two weeks the first money will be in people’s accounts,” Mnuchin said during a White House briefing.

+“This money does people no good if it shows up in four months,” he added.

-The staff memo says the timeline was based on “extensive conversations with the IRS and the Department of Treasury.’’
+The memo from the committee’s Democratic majority says the timeline it made public Thursday was based on “extensive conversations with the IRS and the Department of Treasury.’’
 The timeline is subject to change, given ongoing discussions between Congress and the Trump administration.

 “The Committee remains focused on ensuring all eligible Americans receive their payment as quickly as possible,’’ the memo says.